aelmanaa/blockchain-developer-bootcamp-final-project/README.md

 Insurance policies still rely on government and insurance company collaboration , however crop insurance DAPPs can have the following advantages:

 - Insurance policy is defined within the smart contract.
 Hence there are no exceptions
-- Insurance company cannot default as ETH are staked within the smart contract.
-Hence, once a farmer
+- Insurance company cannot default as ETH are staked within the smart contract
 - Full transparency.
 Both a government employee and an insurance company admin validate information provided by the farmer during his/her onboarding and approval transaction is perform within the blockchain

 # Documentation